iseryanxie/hello_world/README.md

 # hello_world
 Hello World!
-This is the master branch.
+This is the read-me edits branch.

+Made some edits for the new branch.